momo54/large_scale_data_management/README.md

 This work with private directories on Google Storage.

-We need to create them
+We need to create a root bucket to store data and code   on Google Cloud Storage

 '''
 gcloud storage buckets create gs://BUCKET_NAME --project=PROJECT_ID  --location=europe-west1 --uniform-bucket-level-access